ServeMotor/jp_recruiting/README.md

 # jp_recruiting
-Lists of companies and recruiters in Japan
+Lists of companies and recruiters in Japan.
+These are old and should be updated and amended.